telerik/kendo-react-layout/README.md

 ### Kendo UI PanelBar Component

 The PanelBar displays hierarchical data as multi-level, expandable content.
-It is designed as a stateless component, which means that to store its state and configuration options, you should use a high-order component.
+It is designed as a stateless component - to store its state and configuration options, wrap it up in a high-order component.

 ```html-preview
     //code